Handbook & Supply Lists

-Read to The Principal: Throughout the school year, each classroom will select five to seven students and those students will have the opportunity to read to the Principal.
+Read to The Principal: Throughout the school year, each classroom will select five-seven students and those students will have the opportunity to read to the Principal.

 Student Service: Students who volunteer their time during the school day to better Woodland will be recognized at the awards assembly and in our yearbook.
-These students are our SOAR Ambassadors, nominated by their teachers to lead Woodland to success.
+These students are our SOAR Ambassadors and our SOAR volunteers, nominated by their teachers and staff to lead Woodland to success.